pglombardo/pglombardo/README.md

 * Email me at my github username at hey.com
 * File a Github issue in this repo
 * DM me on [Twitter](https://twitter.com/pglombardo)
 * Write me a letter.
-Response averages from one to two months.
+Response times averages from one to two months.